The entries of the Sinkhorn limit of an $m \times n$ matrix: Open questions

 satisfied by $x$.
 In particular, $x$ has degree $20$. \end{example}

-The previous example suggests that the degrees of entries of Kruithof limits are the same as those of Sinkhorn limits of the same size.
+The previous example suggests that the degrees of entries of Kruithof limits are the same as those for Sinkhorn limits with the same dimensions.

 \begin{conjecture} Let $m \geq 1$ and $n \geq 1$.
 Let $A$ be a positive $m \times n$ matrix, let $V$ be a positive $m \times 1$ matrix, and let $W$ be a positive $1 \times n$ matrix such that the sum of the entries of $V$ equals the sum of the entries of $W$.
-The top~left entry $x$ of the Kruithof limit of $A$ with target row sums $V$ and target column sums $W$ is algebraic over the field generated by the entries of $A$, $V$, and $W$, with degree at most $\binom{m + n - 2}{m - 1}$. \end{conjecture}
+The top-left entry $x$ of the Kruithof limit of $A$ with target row sums $V$ and target column sums $W$ is algebraic over the field generated by the entries of $A$, $V$, and $W$, with degree at most $\binom{m + n - 2}{m - 1}$. \end{conjecture}

-Since the Kruithof limit specializes to the Sinkhorn limit when $V = \tr$ and $W = $, we suspect that the entries in the determinant formulas in Conjecture~\ref{coefficient for size-2 subsets - determinants} generalize somehow to involve entries of $V$ and $W$, and this should give a generalization of Conjecture~\ref{general polynomial} to Kruithof limits.
-Moreover, Gr\"obner basis computations suggest that the surprising property we mentioned in Section~\ref{Square matrices} regarding the coefficients for square matrices satisfying
+Since the Kruithof limit specializes to the Sinkhorn limit when $V = \tr$ and $W = $, we suspect that the entries of $\adj_S(m, n)$ generalize in some way to involve entries of $V$ and $W$, and this should give a generalization of Conjecture~\ref{general polynomial} to Kruithof limits.
+What are the generalized entries?